 First, social desirability bias.
 Customers default to socially neutral explanations.
 Saying “too expensive” is easier than explaining that they lost confidence in the product after three failed support interactions, or that their internal champion left and nobody else understood why the company was paying for the tool.
 Price is concrete, impersonal, and requires no elaboration.

 Second, first-acceptable-answer bias.
 Cognitive research shows that when people scan a list under time pressure, they select the first option that seems approximately correct rather than the most accurate option.
-Survey designs that place “price” or “cost” near the top of the list systematically inflate its selection rate.
+Survey designs that place “price” or “cost” near the top of the list systematically inflate its selection rate, and even surveys that randomize option order inherit a bias toward the most easily-defensible option rather than the most accurate one.

 The price misattribution problem is the most consequential distortion in cancellation survey data.
 Across large-scale churn studies, 40-60% of departing customers select price-related options.
 But when those same customers participate in conversational interviews with multiple levels of follow-up, the picture changes dramatically.